 The anatomy and symptoms of arthritis of the spine

 Most arthritis of the spine is spinal osteoarthritis — a degenerative condition that affects the facet joints.
 Facet joints are joints located on each side of the vertebral canal, two per vertebra.
-Facet joints are sliding joints which allow flexion and extension but bar most rotation of the spinal column.
-The articular surfaces of these joint are covered by a slippery cartilage which allows effortless motion.
+Facet joints are sliding joints which allow flexion and extension, but bar most rotation of the spinal column.
+The articular surfaces of these joint are covered with a slippery cartilage, which allows effortless motion.
 Arthritis causes the cartilage to roughen and wear away.
 Roughened, inflamed articular surfaces make movement uncomfortable.
-Aging, genetics, obesity, and gender can all play a role in the development of spinal arthritis, and may lead to the following symptoms:
+Aging, genetics, obesity and gender can all play a role in the development of spinal arthritis, and may lead to the following symptoms:

 - Joint stiffness or spontaneous joint lockage